noelforte/eleventy-plugin-vento/readme.md

     // A set of filters to load into Vento
     filters: {},

+    // An array of Vento plugins to load
+    plugins: [],

     // Define whether Javascript Functions should be added
     // to page data.
 See below for usage notes on this.
     addHelpers: true